kerberos-io/documentation/content/agent/getting-started/index.md

 {{< figure src="login.gif" alt="After successful installation you should be able to access the login page." caption="After successful installation you should be able to access the login page." class="stretch">}}

-The default username and password of the Kerberos Vault app is:
+The default username and password of the Kerberos Agent app is:

 - username: **root**
 - password: **root**